 Suffering dogs rescued from hot car

-In Roswell, GA, a concerned citizen noticed a dog suffering in a hot car and called 911.
-The first officer arrived in 18 seconds.
+In Roswell, Ga., a concerned citizen noticed a dog suffering in a hot car and called 911.
+The first police officer arrived in 18 seconds.

 Comments